 With about a dozen types of exotic seafood flown in from Japan to choose from, dining at this fine venue is about as close as you can get to the East Asian country without going there.

-Run by legendary Japanese sushi chef Masa Takayama, who set up Masa in high-end shopping center Time Warner Center in 2004 following the success of his famed LA restaurant, the venue goes to great lengths to ensure guests have an authentic dining experience.
+Run by legendary Japanese sushi chef Masa Takayama, who set up Masa in high-end shopping center Columbus Circle in 2004 following the success of his famed LA restaurant, the venue goes to great lengths to ensure guests have an authentic dining experience.

 Gastronomical excellence does come with a high price tag, however, and as such, guests should expect to pay a minimum of £200 for Masa’s multi-course prix fixe menu (and come with as empty a belly as possible).